smuth4/shush/shush.md

     `$stime`: system time used by the command

     `$tty`: `1` if shush is run from a terminal (e.g. interactively), `0` otherwise.

+### Handling stdout and stderr

+Shush supports having two files, suffixed with `.stderr` or `.stdout`, to complement the main configuration file.
+Each of these files should contain a single uppercase letter, followed by a regex.
+Any lines matching the regex will add a counter to a variable identified by the initial letter, which can then be referenced in an `if` statement.
+The first successful match will cause the processing to stop.
+Unlike the variables listed above, no leading `$` should be used when referencing them in the `if` block.

 ## ENVIRONMENT VARIABLES